 Congenital hearing loss

-Congenital hearing loss is hearing loss present at birth or soon after.
+Congenital hearing loss is hearing loss present at birth or soon afterwards.
 Most of it is inherited but about 1 in 4 cases are due to things that happen to the baby in the womb.
 This includes infections (such as German measles or cytomegalovirus) and being premature or not getting enough oxygen at birth.
-Microtia is a condition in which the ear is underdeveloped or does't develop at all.
+Microtia is a condition in which the ear is underdeveloped or doesn't develop at all.

 There are many inherited (genetic) syndromes which may cause hearing loss.
 These include Down's syndrome, Treacher Collins' syndrome and Waardenburg's syndrome.
 They may have their effects through the mechanisms described in this leaflet, although in some cases they are due to abnormal development of the hearing apparatus in the womb.